F1p/Home-Assistant-Mitsubishi-Ecodan-CN105-to-MQTT/documentation/Hardware and Recovery.md

 2. Connect your board and install [ESPHome](https://web.esphome.io/?dashboard_install) from ESP Tool

-3. The Pins on the M5Stack are: 1 = Tx, 2 = Rx
+3. The Pins on the M5Stack are: 1 = Tx, 2 = Rx (Onboard Grove Port)

+On Proxy Carrier Boards: 38 = Rx from FTC, 39 = Tx from FTC, 8 = Rx from MELCloud, 7 = Tx from MELCloud

 Wemos D1 Mini